 I have been studying the human mind, behaviour and health since 2005.
 I have a BS in Psychogy and a PhD in Educational Psychology.
 While studying full time, I have always had one or more jobs and there weren’t enough hours in the day to get everything done.
 I came to know all about stress and it’s depleting consequences first hand.

 Later on, I worked as an evaluator to measure and improve the effectiveness of health and education programmes.
 I also worked as a health researcher and collaborated with international organisations, such as the World Health Organisation (WHO) to improve mental health care.
-With high workload and conflicting deadlines, the stress did not diminish.

 I have been teaching group and private yoga sessions ever since.
 However, from my studies in Psychology and personal experience, I knew that yoga is only a part of the solution to stress.
-To minimise the harmful side effects of stress, and ultimately avoid burn out, the causes of stress cannot be neglected.
+To minimise the harmful side effects of stress, and ultimately avoid burn out, the causes and symptoms of stress cannot be neglected.

 Based on my experience and feedback from one-to-one yoga sessions with very busy and highly effective people, I recognised a a common need for complementary strategies for stress management and prevention.
-Thus, the programme was developed offering an effective combination of yoga and lifestyle support.
+Thus, the programme was developed offering an effective combination of yoga and ongoing support.